 - Air Fry the pork chops: I cooked mine for 12-14 minutes at 375 degrees

-How Long to Cook Pork Chops in the Air Fryer
+How Long Does it Take to Cook Pork Chops in the Air Fryer

 Butchers don’t always cut chops to the same thickness so there are some things you should keep in mind when you cook pork chops in the air fryer.
 In general, you can buy thick, normal, and thin-cut chops.
 And the one you choose will affect cook times.